 Out of just under 50 smaller islands, you are sure to find a place with fewer crowds and more spiritual – in the best sense of the word – retreats.

 Here, some of the long beaches above the water, and massive corals under the water can be enjoyed alone.
 Where else in the world can you find that these days?
-(Leave a comment with your insight – we always look forward to exploring new destinations!)

 Even Stone Town, a maze of old rugged walls and shabby-chick cafes, can offer serene cultural exploration by bike or on foot.
 All you need to do is be comfortable with getting utterly and hopelessly lost!
 Zanzibar is relatively safe for tourists though, so don't be afraid to explore to your heart's desire.

 4. Outstanding Reef Diving and Snorkelling